Chrissy Houlahan: 2018

 Houlahan has said that one of the experiences that motivated her to run for Congress was her organization of a bus trip to the Women's March in Washington, D.C., on January 21, 2017.
-When asked why she chose to begin her political career by running for Congress and not a lower office, she said, “I don’t have time for that.
-The stakes are too high, and I think I’m qualified."
+When asked why she chose to begin her political career by running for Congress and not a lower office, she said, “I don't have time for that.
+The stakes are too high, and I think I'm qualified."

 Houlahan expected to face two-term Republican incumbent Ryan Costello.
 However, Costello pulled out of the race after the Supreme Court of Pennsylvania threw out Pennsylvania's congressional map as an unconstitutional partisan Republican gerrymander.
-While Costello was the only incumbent to retain his previous district number, it was made significantly more compact and bluer than its predecessor.
+While Costello was the only incumbent to retain his previous district number, it was made significantly more compact and turned from a Republican-leaning swing district into a strongly Democratic district.
 It lost its heavily Republican western portion around Lebanon, which had only been connected to the rest of the district by way of a tendril through Berks County.
-Instead, it now took in almost all of Chester County (except for a sliver around Birmingham Township that was drawn into the neighboring 5th district), along with the more Democratic southern portion of Berks County, including Reading.
+Instead, it now took in almost all of Chester County (except for a sliver around Birmingham Township that was drawn into the neighboring 5th district), along with the heavily Democratic southern portion of Berks County, including Reading.

 Houlahan took the Democratic nomination unopposed and faced first-time candidate Greg McCauley in the general election.
 On November 6, 2018, Houlahan easily defeated McCauley, garnering 58.8% of the vote over McCauley's 41.1%.
 Houlahan was one of seven Pennsylvania women running for the U.S. House of Representatives in 2018, and one of four Democratic women to win, along with Mary Gay Scanlon, Madeleine Dean and Susan Wild.
-She also joined two other female veterans in the House freshman class, former naval officers Elaine Luria and Mikie Sherrill.
+She joined two other female military veterans in the House freshman class, former naval officers Elaine Luria and Mikie Sherrill.

-Upon taking office in January 2019, Houlahan became the first Democrat to represent a Chester County-based district in 166 years.
-The county had historically been very Republican, but has trended much more Democratic in recent years.
+Upon taking office in January 2019, Houlahan became the first Democrat to represent a Chester County-based district since before the Civil War (1857).
+The county had historically been very Republican but has trended Democratic (Dem.
+42%; Rep. 40%; Ind.
+18%) in recent years.

 Houlahan ran on a platform that included healthcare, job creation, and campaign finance reform.
 Other campaign issues she identified included education, family issues, and veteran's issues.
 Houlahan had a strong record of campaign fundraising, with donations totaling almost $5 million so far.
-She was also endorsed by many organizations, including Emily's List, Human Rights Campaign, Giffords Law Center to Prevent Gun Violence, Project 100, Vote Vets, the Service Employees International Union-PA (SEIU PA) and several other local unions.
+She was also endorsed by many organizations, including Emily's List, Human Rights Campaign, Giffords Law Center to Prevent Gun Violence, Project 100, Vote Vets, the Service Employees International Union-PA (SEIU PA) and several other unions.